 Rob Sadowsky, Organizational Consultant

-Rob Sadowsky has more than thirty years of nonprofit experience in housing, economic development and transportation.
+Rob Sadowsky has more than thirty years of public experience in housing, economic development and transportation.
 He is the Transportation Safety Outreach Coordinator for the Department of Transportation and Development of Clackamas County, Oregon.
 He has served as the executive director of The Street Trust (formerly the Bicycle Transportation Alliance) in Portland, Oregon; the Active Transportation Alliance in Chicago; and the Chicago Mutual Housing Network.
 Rob served as the Director of Corporate and Foundation Giving at the Jewish Council on Urban Affairs and as the Director of the Community Ventures Program, an innovative program linking private investors in affordable housing and economic development projects.
 He brings experience in training low income housing residents in resident management and ownership.
 He conducts training and strategic planning workshops for emerging organizations and is a board member of the Training for Trainers Cooperative.
 Rob loves serving as a management or executive coach and helping dynamic nonprofits and companies level up to thrive.

 Rob holds a Bachelor’s Degree from the University of Michigan’s Residential College in Social Science.
 He is a candidate for the Executive Masters in Public Administration at Portland State University.
-He has served on committees focusing on climate change, affordable housing, transportation safety and low income transit fares.
-He is a member of the Street Roots Editorial Board, a weekly newspaper empowering homeless vendors.
-Other organizations Rob has worked for include: the Madison Mutual Housing Association in Madison, Wisconsin; Peoples Housing in Chicago; the Chicago Mutual Housing Network and the North American Students of Cooperation in Ann Arbor, Michigan.
+He has served on committees focusing on climate change, affordable housing, transportation safety and low-income transit fares.
+Other organizations Rob has worked for include: Bark, POCA Technical Institute, the Madison Mutual Housing Association in Madison, Wisconsin; Peoples Housing in Chicago; the Chicago Mutual Housing Network and the North American Students of Cooperation in Ann Arbor, Michigan.